finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

 # **get_derived_recipe**
 > GetRecipeResponse get_derived_recipe(scope, code, as_at=as_at)

-[EXPERIMENTAL] GetDerivedRecipe: Get Configuration Recipe either from the store or expanded from a Recipe Composer.
+GetDerivedRecipe: Get Configuration Recipe either from the store or expanded from a Recipe Composer.

 If scope-code is referring to a Configuration Recipe it is returned, if it refers to Recipe Composer, it is expanded into a Configuration Recipe and returned.